 5 - 7 years.
 Over 7 years when galvanized steel is used.Interview with representative

 The manufacturer found that the product needed to improve the circulation of the water through the hot reservoir and that it should be constructed with materials that don't easily rust, such as galvanized steel metal sheets.Interview with representative The temperature of the water was an average of 65ºC with a high of about 80ºC.
 The product didn't rust for about 2-3 years.Interview with representative

 There are no potential hazards reported to the use of this product.
 To pasteurize drinking water, the water must be heated to 55ºC.
 This requirement is exceeded with this device as it heats water up to 83ºC.

 The production of this product has been suspended since 2012.Interview with representative t4t commercializes sanitary pads made from papyrus and paper waste (called Makapads) and interlocking stabilized soil blocks (ISSBS), stronger and more durable than the traditional fired brick.
-Some case examples can be seen in the organization's Facebook page.
+Some case examples can be seen on the organization's Facebook page.